bgachara/notes/assembly_language_101.md

       - CALL - calls a function - pushed current instruction pointer onto the stack and jumps to the specified address.
       - RET - returns to the caller - pops instruction pushed onto stack and resumes execution from that address also can increment ESP by specific no of bytes after popping.
       - function address can be specified just like any other operand, as an immediate, register or memory address.

+## Program Format

+- A properly formatted assembly source file consists
+      - Data section where initialized data is declared and defined.
+      - BSS section where uninitialized data is declared.
+      - Text section where code is placed.
+- The semicolon(;) is used to note program comments.
+- Numerical values can be specified in decimal, hex or octal i.e Ox7f, 777q.
+- Constants are defined with equ <name> equ <value>
+- Data section
+      - initialized data declared here.
+      - <variableName>  <dataType>  <intialValue>
+      - declaration: dw, db, dd, dq, ddq, dt.
+- BSS section
+      - uninitilized data
+      - <variableName> <resType> <count>
+- Text section
+      - code placed here.
+      - specified one per line and must be valid with operands and all
+      - include some headers or labels that define the initial program entry.
+      - system service should be used to inform OS that the program should be terminated.